-Windsor School will also offer a combined Engineering and Multi-Activity programme, which introduces children to the world of engineering.
+Windsor School will follow the other Kings schools and offer a combined Engineering and Multi-Activity programme, which introduces children to the world of engineering.
 Children work on one main project and are taken on a journey, understanding and designing their own projects whilst also taking part in many of the activities from the Multi-Activity programme.

 The Windsor School is taking over the site that previously housed GEMS Wellington Primary School, which closed in April 2021.
 Since GEMS took over the school in 2007, it has been significantly upgraded and expanded from the original all-girls school that was located there prior to GEMS’ involvement.

-Windsor School will offer an excellent range of facilities to support teaching and learning across the curriculum.
+Windsor School offers an excellent range of facilities to support teaching and learning across the curriculum.
 According to the school, the pace of learning will be enhanced by wireless, interactive technology throughout the campus and all students will have access to laptops and iPads.